CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/prerequisites.md

 #### TLS Requirements

-There is a set of non-compulsory security measures, recommended to be applied to Web Application Servers, in order to prevent potential attacks that exploit known industry security vulnerabilities.
+There is a set of non-compulsory security measures, recommended to be applied to the Web Application Server, in order to prevent potential attacks that exploit known industry security vulnerabilities.
 This includes disabling all versions of SSL and TLS apart from TLS 1.2.
 And disabling all cipher suites apart from the following:

 * TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 * TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256